Escrito por: Simon Difford

-Although the benefits for bar operators are obvious, many fear that pre-prepared cocktails pumped out of cold storage will destroy craft cocktails and erode bartending skills.
-However, used well in high-end venues such dispensing solutions supplement rather than replace made to order cocktails.
-Quickly delivered consistently good draught cocktails certainly improve the customer experience.
+Although the benefits for bar operators are obvious, many rightly fear that pre-prepared cocktails on tap will destroy craft cocktails and erode bartending skills.
+This is inevitable in high-volume mass-market venues.
+However, used well in high-end bars draught dispense can supplement rather than replace made-to-order cocktails.
+There is a huge difference between bartenders creating and mixing their own freshly batched keg cocktails and pre-filled ready-to-serve third-party kegs.
+Both have their benefits:

 Even though this trend has been building steam for a few years, there's not a ton out there on the "how to" aspect of it.
 There are only a few stories here and there, mostly to do with carbonating small batches of cocktails.
 After cornering Alex Day and harassing him via email (thank you for your insight Alex) and a lot of trial and error, I have figured a few things out about this ultra-convenient and fantastically efficient way of serving drinks.
 Here I will break it down into the most basic way of explaining it and how you can get started on your own draught cocktail program.
 Taking away the mystery and over technological aspects.